 - Add a protein component.
-Some healthy options include grilled chicken, beans, tofu, turkey, and hard-boiled eggs.
+Some healthy options include beans and tofu.
 Try to keep the portion size to the size of deck of cards (about a half cup).

 - For dressing, your best bet is oil and vinegar.
 Although oil is high in calories, usually the oil provided will be olive oil, which has healthy fats that will help absorb the fat soluble vitamins in vegetables, such as vitamin K, vitamin E, and vitamin A.